blogs.sanpreetsingh.com

 What Current Research Keeps Pointing Toward

-Recent psychological and workplace research continues to show that chronic stress, role pressure, emotional strain, and low psychological safety affect how people connect, regulate emotion, and respond to one another.
-Newer couple-focused research also keeps reinforcing the idea that stress does not stay neatly inside the individual.
+Psychological and workplace research has continued to show that chronic stress, role pressure, emotional strain, and low psychological safety affect how people connect, regulate emotion, and respond to one another.
+Couple-focused research has also kept reinforcing the idea that stress does not stay neatly inside the individual.
 It spills into the bond, changes reactions, and influences relationship satisfaction over time.
-(American Psychological Association)

 That matters for high-achieving couples because many of them normalize overload.
 They are not always asking, “Are we okay?”
 They are asking, “Are we keeping up?”
 The relationship suffers when performance becomes the main language of adulthood.